Your Newborn Checklist - Comfort

 monitors and how to choose.

-The simplest, and cheapest solution will be a basic sound monitor like
+The simplest, and cheapest solution will be a basic sound monitor which

 A musical mobile or toy